ARMmbed/icetea/doc/mbedtest.md

-# clitest
+# mbed test

-`clitest` is the entry-point for test execution.
+`mbedtest` is the entry-point for test execution.

 ## Installation

-You can install `clitest` with all required dependencies easily with this command:
+You can install `mbed test` with all required dependencies easily with this command:

 `/> python setup.py install`

 If everything goes well you can start tests from any location.
-The test cases must be located under the `./testcases` subfolder, OR you can set the testcase root folder manually with `clitest` option: `--tcdir`.
+The test cases must be located under the `./testcases` subfolder, OR you can set the testcase root folder manually with `mbedtest` option: `--tcdir`.

 ### Dependecies

-To use `clitest`, make sure that you have the following tools available in your computer.
+To use `mbed test`, make sure that you have the following tools available in your computer.
 All the pip modules should be automatically installed.

 * Python (2.7<)
 * pip (python package manager)